Modellfan/CRC8-SAE-Reverse-Engineering-Tool/README.md

 - Always test on a safe CAN setup (bench first).
 - Do not replay frames directly on a live vehicle network unless you know what they do.

----

-## License

-Use an open-source license of your choice (MIT / Apache-2.0 recommended).

----

 ## Credits

 - ACAN_T4 by Pierre Molinaro
 - Teensy 4.x platform by PJRC

----

-End of File